matfish2/vue-formular/README.md

 * `showClientErrorsInStatusBar` `boolean` Show client errors in the status bar, with links to the relevant fields, in addition to the error shown under each field.
 Useful for long forms.
 Deault: `false`
 * `additionalPayload` `object` Custom data you want to send along with the form.
 Serves a similar purpose to that of a hidden input field
 * `sendOnlyDirtyFields` `boolean` when using AJAX form send only the dirty fields.
 Default: `false`
+* `select2Options` `object` - Global options for [select2](https://github.com/blueimp/jQuery-File-Upload), to be used on 'vf-select' with a 'select2'  or 'ajax-url' prop
 * `fileOptions` `object` - Global options for [JQuery File Upload](https://github.com/blueimp/jQuery-File-Upload), to be used on `vf-file` with an `ajax` prop.
 * `dateOptions` `object` - Global options for [daterangepicker](https://github.com/dangrossman/bootstrap-daterangepicker), to be used on `vf-date`.
 * `customRules` `object` See [above](#custom-rules)